The importance of being honest

 A little help goes a long way

-There’s no denying there is an increased chance of suffering from a mental health disorder with a physical disability: studies from around the world have shown this.
+There’s no denying there is an increased chance of suffering from a mental health disorder if you have a physical disability: studies from around the world have shown this.
 Sometimes, taking care of your physical needs may mean neglecting your mental and emotional needs.
-Other times, living with pain or changed life circumstances can bring about chronic stress, anxiety or depression.
+Other times, living with pain or changed life circumstances can bring about chronic stress, anxiety, depression or even thoughts of suicide.

 There’s good news.
 The first is that knowing yourself, reflecting on your own emotional state, and taking time to assess what’s up – and down – with your thoughts and feelings will go a long way toward clarifying how you’re doing and what you need.
 The second is that there are many people and organizations that will help you stay mentally healthy and even flourish in your new life.

 Reach out to us if you have concerns about your mental and emotional state.
 We have resources and supports for you.
 The information below is provided as a general overview.